-(1)-The Planning Department shall require for housing projects covered by Section 315.3(a)(1), as a condition of Planning Department approval of a project's building permit, and by Section 315.3(a)(2), (3) and (4), as a Condition of Approval of a conditional use or planned unit development permit or as a condition of Planning Department approval of a live/work project, that 10% 15% of all units constructed on the project site shall be affordable to qualifying households so that a project applicant must construct -10 .15 times the total number of units produced in the principal project beginning with the construction of the tenth unit.
+(B) Buildings 120 feet in height and under or buildings of over 120 feet in height that do not meet the criteria in subsection (C) below: Except as provided in Subsection (C) below, the The Planning Department shall require for housing projects covered by Section 315.3(a)(1), as a condition of Planning Department approval of a project's building permit, and by Section 315.3(a)(2), (3) and (4), as a Condition of Approval of a conditional use or planned unit development permit or as a condition of Planning Department approval of a live/work project, that 15% of all units constructed on the project site shall be affordable to qualifying households so that a project applicant must construct .15 times the total number of units produced in the principal project beginning with the construction of the tenth fifth unit.
 If the total number of units is not a whole number, the project applicant shall round up to the nearest whole number for any portion of .5 or above.

-Notwithstanding any other provision of this section, any inclusionary affordable requirement imposed on housing projects covered by Section 315.3(a)(1) in connection with an application filed with the Department of Building Inspection from the effective date of this legislation and 180 days thereafter shall be 5% so that a project applicant must construct .05 times the total number of units produced in the principal project beginning with the construction of the tenth unit.
+Notwithstanding any other provision of this section, any inclusionary affordable requirement imposed on housing projects covered by Section 315.3(a)(1) in connection with an application filed with the

+Department of Building Inspection from the effective date of this legislation and 180 days thereafter shall be 5% so that a project applicant must construct .05 times the total number of units produced in the principal project beginning with the construction of the tenth unit.
 If the total number of units is not a whole number, the project applicant shall round up to the nearest whole number for any portion of .5 or above.